-Before deciding whether refinancing is right for you, it’s important to know that if you refinance your federal student loans with a private lender, those loans will no longer be eligible for programs like income-driven repayment plans and federal forbearance.
+Before deciding whether student loan refinancing is right for you, it’s important to know that if you refinance your federal student loans with a private lender, those loans will no longer be eligible for programs like income-driven repayment plans and federal forbearance.

 Refinancing also will take the Public Service Loan Forgiveness Program out of the equation.

-But if you can get a lower interest rate, refinancing may be a good fit.
+But if you can get a lower student loan interest rate, refinancing may be a good fit.
 Most refinancing lenders offer loan terms of five to 20 years.
 Shortening or elongating your loan term can affect your monthly payment and the total cost over the life of your loan.

 Private lenders can have some pretty stringent criteria.
 Typically, you’ll need a good credit score and a history of on-time payments, a stable job and/or income—or a cosigner—and a solid debt-to-income ratio.